Alan-Collins/biol7200-autograders/README.md

 # Gradescope Autograder Template
-a good template for setting up gradescope autograding with python
+a good template for setting up gradescope autograding with python.
+Cloned from https://github.com/mnoukhov/gradescope-autograder-template

 - uses github `deploy key` to make your gradescope tests always up to date with your assignment repo
 - makes it easy to test your solution locally with standard `unittest`